-The Home command determines tilt and initializes the motor feedback sensors (i.e. encoders and resolvers) needed for precision movements.
-The acquire command will initiate a "home" sequence before completing the acquisition.
+The Home command initializes the motor feedback sensors (i.e. encoders) needed for precision movements and reads the compass.
+The acquire command will initiate a "home" sequence before beginning the acquisition if needed.

 The Stow command moves the antenna to a predetermined position.
-This is generally based on themodel selected so the antenna and pedestal can be packed securely.
+This is generally based on the model selected so the antenna and pedestal can be packed securely.
 The stow position is adjustable through configuration parameters if needed.
 The details of these are located in Chapter 6.